 Small business events provide opportunities for business professionals to grow, network, and stay competitive.
 Not only are they exceptional learning forums where one can hear industry leaders speak, but they also enable attendees to network with peers, connect to customers, learn about competitors, and spark innovation.

-This March, consider attending a small business event tailored to support your business’ strategic growth initiatives.
+This May, consider attending a small business event tailored to support your business’ strategic growth initiatives.

 At each of the events this month, attendees can connect with Mentor Works to discover how Canadian government funding supports business growth.
 Whether it’s to offset the cost of capital investments, market expansion, hiring, training, or research and development, government grants and loans are available to help.
 Look for Mentor Works’ team of Government Funding Planners and ask how funding can support your projects over the next 12-24 months.

-Ontario Small Business Events: Grow Your Business in March 2019
+Events: Grow Your Business in May 2019

 (Webinar) Targeted hiring and training programs can help Canadian companies scale operations and reduce talent gaps.
 But despite the clear benefits of workforce development, few companies allocate enough capital to attracting and nurturing world-class talent.